lianzhilu/warcache/README.md

 ```

 ## Usage
+### Confirm Cache Feature
+Run the program in the `crs_benchmark/` directory under the target WASM runtime.
+The shortest time-consuming strategy can be confirmed as the best feature of the runtime.

 ### Cache Friendliness Scoring
 To score programs based on a specific cache feature, run the following command:
 ```bash